dxiansheng/laravel-specifications/README.md

 }
 ```

-Now think about the specifications you want to attach to your product, for example 'disk capacity' and 'internal memory'.
+Let's think about the specifications you want to attach to your product, for example 'disk capacity' and 'internal memory'.
 Let's store these into the database like this:

 ``` php
 <?php